Elio-A/SafeRide/README.md

 - Feature 4: On the driver side, the application generates a QR code that is to be scanned by the passengers.
 - Feature 5: The application provides users with all available information surrounding the SafeRide services.
 This includes pick-up stations, working hours, the radius the drivers must follow, and more.
 - Feature 6: The application provides users with the status of the drivers.
 This information includes whether the driver is at their designated station or out on a trip.
 If the driver is out on a trip, the application displays an estimate of how long the driver would need to be back at the station for the next passengers.

-## Installation

-Follow these steps to install the SafeRide application:

-Clone the repository:
-'''bash
-git clone

 ## Usage